hyriver/pygeohydro/CONTRIBUTING.rst

 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+Then release the tag and Github Actions will deploy it to PyPi.